 Punta Cana International Airport otherwise known as PUJ is Dominican Republic’s leading airport for inbound flights to the country.
 It is the first ever privately owned international airport in the world.
 Moreover, in the year 2014, this airport was said to have accounted for as much as 60% of the total air arrivals into the country.

-Also, approximately six million international passengers arrive the country at this airport every year making Punta Cana International airport the busiest in the nation, and the second busiest when it comes to the Caribbean.
+Also, approximately six million international passengers arrive the country at this airport every year making Punta Cana International airport the busiest airport in the Dominican Republic, and the second busiest when it comes to the Caribbean island.
 The airport has five terminals and at least two of these terminals are meant for international passengers.

 Helpful Tips for Arrival and Departure

-If you are considering visiting the Dominican Republic or already scheduled to do so, then here are some useful tips to make your trip as smooth as possible.
+If you are considering visiting the Punta Cana or already scheduled to do so, then here are some useful tips to make your trip as smooth as possible.
 They have been grouped into two categories and this includes arrival tips and departure tips.

 1. Prearrange airport transportation and pay airport visitor fee.
 Getting a cab to your final destination once you are in the Dominican Republic can be very chaotic.
 So in order to prevent being bombarded by different men who want to provide you with transportation services do book transportation via your hotel or a reputable firm ahead of trip.